Ben Pine is an Anchor at WHAS11 in Louisville, KY, specializing in Meteorology.

-Ben says is honored to be the Chief Meteorologist at WHAS-TV, "I love this town and this community, and I take this responsibility very seriously, and I take it home with me, keeping an eye on the weather around the clock.
+Ben says he is honored to be the Chief Meteorologist at WHAS-TV, "I love this town and this community, and I take this responsibility very seriously, and I take it home with me, keeping an eye on the weather around the clock.
 WHAS-TV has a history of hard-working, professional, and memorable Chief Meteorologists, and my hope is to continue that tradition."

 Ben's television debut occurred in 5th grade when a certain St. Louis weatherman put him on the noon news for winning a weather drawing contest.